evisp/umt_data_structures_algorithms/content/README.md

 # ![Universiteti Metropolitan Tirana](https://umt.edu.al/wp-content/uploads/2024/11/Universiteti-Metropolitan-Tirana.webp)

-# Lectures
+# Lectures & Seminars

-Here, you'll find all the materials and resources for each week's lecture.
-Each lecture folder contains key topics, examples, and exercises to help you master the course content.
+Here, you'll find all the materials and resources for each week's lecture and seminar sessions.
+Each folder contains key topics, examples, and practical exercises to help you master the course content.

 ## Part 1: Foundations and Core Data Structures